RegestaItalia/trm-docs/registry/public/authentication.md

 While most of the endpoints exposed by the public registry allow authentication with a bearer token provided by the OAuth 2.0 flow, it is recommended to use the TRM token instead.

+> **Warning**
-> Api and registry endpoints may not allow authentication with a bearer token at any time.
+Api and registry endpoints may not allow authentication with a bearer token at any time.

 ## Generating a TRM Token